browniebroke/gatsby-image-gallery/README.md

 ## Compatibility

-Please check thw table below to choose the version of this library to use with your version of Gatsby:
+Please check the table below to choose the version of this library to use with your version of Gatsby:

 | Gatsby Image Gallery | Gatsby | Gatsby Plugin Image | Gatsby Image  |
 | -------------------- | ------ | ------------------- | ------------- |